 Things that become stuck:

-Chicken with other things that get stuck are also a culprit -- chicken and rice, chicken and noodles, or chicken and tortillas or other bread type of products.
+Chicken with other things are also a culprit -- chicken and rice, chicken and noodles, or chicken and tortillas or other bread type of products.

-- To make chicken so it won't get stuck: get a meat hammer and pound it.
+- To make poultry so it won't get stuck: get a meat hammer and pound it.

 - DO not overcook it so it is dry.

 - Marinate the chicken.

 - For a simple dish -- take a chicken and place into a crock pot.
 Cover it with Salsa -- put on slow cook -- when you come home you should have a moist bit of chicken.